-The college is a profit making entity, despite that value of social responsibility has not been lost to it.
-The benefits the institution provides are listed below;
+The college is a profit-making entity, despite that value of social responsibility has not been lost to it.
+The benefits the institution provide are listed below:

-- Access to individuals from disadvantaged background by supporting them and helping them achieve qualifications and skills that are valuable for career progression. - Making learning accessible to a wider community. - Supporting the local economic growth through employer engagement.
+- Access to individuals from disadvantaged background by supporting them and helping them achieve qualifications and skills that are valuable for their career progression and advancement. - Making learning accessible to a wider community. - Supporting the local economic growth through employer engagement. - Provision of high quality of education delivery.